LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 :regexp:`John` would not match the string "john".

 Unicode characters within a regular expression work the same as any other character.
-The escape sequence ``"\u2FB0"`` with the four-digit hex value for a Unicode character can also be used in place of any actual character (within regular expressions or any Lasso strings).
-The escape sequence ``"\u2FB0"`` represents a Chinese character.
+The escape sequence ``\u2FB0`` with the four-digit hex value for a Unicode character can also be used in place of any actual character (within regular expressions or any Lasso strings).
+The escape sequence ``\u2FB0`` represents a Chinese character.

 Regular expressions can also match part of a string.
 The regular expression :regexp:`bird` is found starting at position 3 in the string "A bird in the hand".

-A regular expression can contain wildcards which match one of a set of characters. ``[Jj]`` is a wildcard which matches either an uppercase "J" or a lowercase "j".
+A regular expression can contain wildcards that match one of a set of characters. ``[Jj]`` is a wildcard which matches either an uppercase "J" or a lowercase "j".
 The regular expression :regexp:`[Jj]ohn` will match either the string "John" or the string "john".
 The wildcard ``[aeiou]`` matches any